arcadia-redux/custom_hero_clash_issues/abilities_that_should_hit_creeps.md

 #### Suggested but wouldn't really work as is:
 * Morphling - Morph
-* Slark - Essence Shift
+* Slark - Essence Shift `Should have to get reset at every round+duel start or would be unfair ~mmdts`
-* Undying - Decay
+* Undying - Decay `Should have to get reset at every round+duel start or would be unfair ~mmdts`